ALR Piranha

 The ALR Piranha was an aircraft project undertaken by the Swiss Air Force's Swiss Working Group for Aerospace (ALR) to develop a lightweight multi-role combat aircraft with canard wings.
 The ALR is the Aerospace Project Development Group of the Swiss Air Force.
-The project was managed by Bridel, an engineer at the ETH Zurich (the Swiss Federal Institute of Technology).
+The project was managed by Georges Bridel, an engineer at the ETH Zurich (the Swiss Federal Institute of Technology).